ilanh/myelanman/README.md

 If you will run the command:
-`asible-playbook -i production site.yml --list-tasks --list-tags --list-hosts -e "liverun=true"`
+`ansible-playbook -i production site.yml --list-tasks --list-tags --list-hosts -e "liverun=true"`
 You will receive this output:
 https://raw.githubusercontent.com/ilanh/myelanman/master/playbookoutput.log
 FYI, whenever you add one of the --list-xxx option to ansible, no task is performed, ansible just outputs your requested list.